-- Disconnect giving set from the cannula. - Remove dressing and take swab of cannula site. - Remove the catheter and cut off subcutaneous portion using sterile scissors.
+- > Disconnect giving set from the cannula. - Remove dressing and take swab of cannula site. - Remove the catheter and cut off subcutaneous portion using sterile scissors.
 Place in a sterile container.
 Send to Microbiology Laboratory. - > Clean the cannula exit site with antiseptic solution as above, leave for 30 seconds, and apply dressing. - Consider whether infusion solution may be infected.
 If this is suspected, send solution and giving set to Microbiology.
 If related to blood transfusion, send to Blood Bank.
-See Tranfusion Reactions on page 24. - > For further information, refer to the CDHB Peripheral Cannulation Handbook 2010.
+See Tranfusion Reactions on page 23. - In the event of a needle stick injury, if the patient is known to be HIV positive, or there is reason to suppose that there is an increased risk of HIV positivity, contact the on-call Infectious Diseases Physician (not the Registrar) immediately. - For further information, refer to the CDHB Peripheral Cannulation Handbook 2010.

-8.2 Central Venous and PICC Lines
+Central Venous and PICC Lines

-Central Venous Access Devices (CVADs) require special expertise in their insertion and ongoing care.
+Central Venous Access Devices (CVADs) require special expertize in their insertion and ongoing care.
 In general, we recommend that CVADs are placed in Radiology, ICU, Anaesthesia.
 Seek advice from your Consultant.

 CVADs are of value for patients facing long term (more than 10 days) IV therapy.
 Peripherally Inserted Central Catheters (PICC) and midline catheters are placed during normal working hours by Radiology staff.
-It is essential to call the PICC Insertion Team to discuss which catheter is required and the time of insertion (1410).
+It is essential to call the PICC Insertion Team to discuss which catheter is required and the time of insertion ( 81410).
 These should also be considered for patients with difficult peripheral venous access who require ongoing IV therapy.
 For further information refer to CDHB CVAD Handbook (ref no: 3022).